Skip to main content?

 Social Design Circle Honoree

 Can traditional building techniques serve modern needs?
-Auroville Earth Institute leads in the research and implementation of earth-based & sustainable building.
-Their work inspires groups all over the world to take up the practice of sustainable building.
+Auroville Earth Institute (AVEI) is a pioneering organization that has led in research and implementation of earth-based & sustainable building.

 • Community Development